patibugaj/fend-neighborhood-map/README.md

 ## Instruction
-- The application shows 'must visit' places of **Andalucia** region in Spain
+- The application shows map of 'must visit' places of **Andalucia** region in Spain
 - Under the **hamburger menu** (top left corner) is hidden a list of places with the filter input
 - You can filter places by putting desired place title in the  filter input above the locations list
 - The list of places will be limited accordingly to inputed words